bcb593/Text-Classification/README.md

 Sentiment Analysis - Movie Review

 This is the model to predict whether the movie reviews are positive or negative using natural language processing.

+For this project we'll use the Cornell University Movie Review polarity dataset v2.0 obtained from http://www.cs.cornell.edu/people/pabo/movie-review-data/

-The used data contains about 5000 different reviews.
-The file is tab separated file.
+This dataset contains about 5000 different reviews and they are tab separated file.

 The procedure for the model is as follows:
 - Load the data.